 Should optimizing these factors fail, the next step should be to meet with a reproductive system expert – for both parties.
 This would be an OBGYN for her, and a urologist for him.
 Your doctor will first learn about your trials and tribulations to date and begin an evaluation that will include a physical exam, and possibly lab and imaging studies to help identify the contributing factors.
 From there, treatment can be prescribed and implemented.

 Removing Shame from Infertility

 Couples should tackle their infertility challenges with neither dread nor shame.
 Many evaluations find correctable issues, and many couples find they can conceive naturally after being evaluated and treated.
 Even if the evaluation recommends considering assisted reproductive technology, such as intrauterine insemination, or in vitro fertilization, having both the urologist and OBGYN team involved from the beginning can make the process easier, safer, and more successful.

 Starting a family, or adding to an existing one, can be stressful for those couples facing infertility.
 Our team at Georgia Urology stands by ready to help.
 Our knowledge, experience, and cutting-edge techniques are why we are the preeminent urology group of Georgia.
 But it is our compassion and dedication to those who feel afraid or alone in this process or any other, that drives us to be so much more.
-Learn more about Georgia Urology’s fertility services or schedule an appointment with one of our experts.
+To make an appointment with a Georgia Urology physician, schedule online or call one of our office locations.